xbeaulac/starter/README.md

 1. Clone the repository and create a new git repository
 2. [Create a Supabase project](https://database.new) and get the transaction pooling URL by clicking "Connect" at the top
 3. [Create a Clerk project](https://dashboard.clerk.com/apps/new)
-4. Create a Vercel project by clicking Add New... > Project > Import Git Repository
-5. Create a `.env.local` file in the root of the project
+4. Create a `.env.local` file in the root of the project
 ```dotenv
 DATABASE_URL="<supabase_transaction_pooling_url>"
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=<public_key>